Grokzen/pykwalify/docs/Validation Rules.md

 ```

-## allowempty
+## allowempty [Default: `false`]

 Only applies to map.
-It enables a dict to have items in it that is not validated.
-It can be combined with mapping to check for some fixed properties but still validate if any random properties exists.
+If `True`, the map can have keys which are not present in the schema, and these can map to anything.
+Any keys which _are_ specified in the schema must have values which conform to their corresponding rules, if they are present.

+Example:

 ```yaml
 # Schema